rust-lang/rustc-dev-guide/src/how-to-build-and-run.md

 100% sure the code will work.
 You can then keep building up refactoring commits and only run the tests at some later time.
-You can then use `git bisect` to track down **precisely** which commit caused the problem.
+You can then use `git bisect` to track down **precisely** which commit caused some problem.
 A nice side-effect of this style is that you are left with a fairly fine-grained set of commits at the end, all of which build and pass tests.
 This often helps reviewing.